Facundo Affranchino

-Facundo Andrés Affranchino (born 9 February 1990) is an Argentine footballer currently playing for Club Olimpo.
+Facundo Andrés Affranchino (born 9 February 1990) is an Argentine footballer currently playing for Atlético Rafaela.

 Career

-Affranchino made his debut as a 16-year-old on November 10, 2007 in a River Plate's 2-1 away loss to Huracán where he played 81 minutes as a right winger.
+Affranchino made his debut as a 16-year-old on November 10, 2007, in a River Plate's 2–1 away loss to Huracán where he played 81 minutes as a right winger.

 Affranchino was part of the squad that won the Clausura 2008 tournament, but he did not actually feature in any of the games.

-In the 2010 Clausura, Affranchino entered and scored his first goal for River against San Lorenzo, giving River a 1-0.
+In the 2010 Clausura, Affranchino entered and scored his first goal for River against San Lorenzo, giving River a 1–0.

 In the 2010 Apertura, he scored his second goal for the club against Huracan in the second round.
 River won the match 1-0 thanks to his goal.